 I check most of my texts with Grammarly.
 It’s like having a native speaker check on my English.

-I often check my texts on Hemingway to make sure they are simple and easy to understand.
+I often get my texts checked through Hemingway, too, to make sure they are easy enough to read.

 Ideation & Research